easy-designs/easy_cloudinary.ee_addon/README.md

   'template'   => '<img src="https://res.cloudinary.com/{cloud_name}/image/fetch/f_auto,q_auto/{image_url}" {attributes}>'
 );
 ```

+Be sure you have set the URL to the root directory of your site in your config file or in `CP Home > Administration > General Configuration`.

 Once you have that in place, you simply wrap the content you want to adjust.
 All images will be processed through Cloudinary.